FEniCS/web/conference/pages_2024/proceedings.md

-All submissions will be subject to an initial editorial review, and if considered of sufficient quality and within the scope of the volume, sent for peer-reviewed by two reviewers (single-blind) who can recommend; acceptance, revision or rejection.
+All submissions will be subject to an initial editorial review, and if considered of sufficient quality and within the scope of the volume, sent for peer-review by two reviewers (single-blind) who can recommend; acceptance, revision or rejection.
 The final decision on acceptance will be made by the editors.